THEBONESMITH/ClipboardManager/README.md

-# ClipboardManager5
+# ClipboardManager

-ClipboardManager5 is a macOS clipboard manager that helps users track and manage their clipboard history.
+ClipboardManager is a macOS clipboard manager that helps users track and manage their clipboard history.
 Built with SwiftUI and CoreData, it offers a simple interface for macOS that allows users to quickly access previous clipboard items.

 ## Features